clilexie/alx-system_engineering-devops/0x0A-configuration_management/README.md

-Learning to use puppet configuration management
+# Solutions to tasks on Configuration management